mesosphere/mesos-dns/docs/docs/configuration-parameters.md

 It is sufficient to specify just one of the `zk` or `masters` field.
 If both are defined, Mesos-DNS will first attempt to detect the leading master through Zookeeper.
 If Zookeeper is not responding, it will fall back to using the `masters` field.
 Both `zk` and `master` fields are static.
 To update them you need to restart Mesos-DNS.
 We recommend you use the `zk` field since this allows the dynamic addition to Mesos masters.

 `mesosAuthentication` configures the authentication mechanism for talking to the Mesos cluster.
-Valid values are 'none', 'basic' (see `mesosCredentials`), and 'iam'.
-Default is 'none'.
+Valid values are '', 'basic' (see `mesosCredentials`), and 'iam'.
+Default is ''.

 `mesosCredentials` is a dictionary containing a `principal` and a `secret`, corresponding to a configured authentication principal for the Mesos masters.
 Starting with Mesos `1.0.0`, if the masters have `http_authentication` enabled, then Mesos-DNS must authenticate.
 You must specify `mesosAuthentication`: `basic` to use this configuration.